 - Some profile attributes may be visible only if the requester has set another attribute that acts as a gatekeeper.
 For example, requester can see recipient's phone number if recipient.phone-visible is set to true, etc.

-Note that access controls in Identity Manager extend even into search
+Note that access controls in Bravura Identity extend even into search

 results.
-For example, a competitor IAM system might not
+For example, a competitor Identity and access management (IAM) system might not

 display a user's age or contact information to another user,